kpassoubady/copilot-united/python-exercise/3-games/Game 1 - Prompt Battle Coding Task.md

 ## Task: Write a prompt for an AI coding assistant to create the best possible solution for the following problem

-- Write a function in Java that takes a list of integers and returns the top 3 most frequent numbers, sorted by frequency (descending).
+- Write a function in Python that takes a list of integers and returns the top 3 most frequent numbers, sorted by frequency (descending).
 If two numbers have the same frequency, sort them by numeric value (ascending).
 - Example:
   - Input: [4, 1, 2, 2, 3, 3, 3, 4, 4, 4]
   - Output: [4, 3, 2]